AriPal/todoish-cli/README.md

 # todoish-cli
-A simple command-line interface (CLI) for managing tasks, all in one place.
+A simple command-line interface  for managing tasks, all in one place.
 You can do various of operations like create tasks, show list of tasks, mark them completed and much more!